abhsrivastava/abhsrivastava.github.io/_posts/2018-11-3-Hangman-Game-Using-ZIO.md

 def gameLoop(state: State) : IO[IOException, State] = ???
 ```

-The game loop is the method which decides whether it's time to terminate the game or keep playing.
-If the decision is to keep playing then it recursively calls itself.
+In the gameLoop method we ask the player to make his/her guess.
+We update the game state with the guess the player made.
+We render the updated state of the game.
+Now we have to make a decision on whether to terminate the game or to keep playing.
+If the decision is to keep playing then we recursively call the game loop with the updated state.
+To check if we have to terminate the loop we look at the playerWon and playerLost properties.

 ```scala
 def gameLoop(state: State) : IO[IOException, State] = {